All Quick Reads

 fehler lohnabrechnung

-Assets and liabilities are the basis of every balance sheet.
-If you really want to understand your business, you need to know what these two sides mean.
+Assets and liabilities are the foundation of every balance sheet.
+If you truly want to understand your business, you need to know what these two sides mean.

 In short:

-• The liabilities show how these assets were financed.
+• Liabilities show how those assets were financed.

-• Anyone who understands this logic gains clarity about stability, liquidity and financial structure.
+• Understanding this logic gives you clarity about stability, liquidity, and financial structure.

 What are assets?

-Assets include all of your company's assets.
-In other words, everything that has economic value and benefits you in the future.
+Assets include all resources and valuables of your company — everything that has economic value and provides future benefit.

 Typical examples of assets include:

-• Cash and cash equivalents such as bank deposits or cash
+• Liquid funds such as bank balances or cash

 • Receivables from customers